defx/dynamo/README.md

 })
 ```

-In the example above, we're telling the browser about a new element called "my-app", and we're providing a factory function that will be called for every new instance of that element on the page.
+In the example above, we're telling the browser about a new element called "product-list", and we're providing a factory function that will be called for every new instance of that element on the page.
 The `state` object is, for the most part, something that is initially derived by Tandem from your HTML attributes.
 The `update` object is somewhere that you can add event handlers which you will be able to use to update state in response to user interactions.
 The `getState` function can be provided when you want to _derive_ properties in state.
 (If you're familiar with Vue JS or similar libraries then these are often referred to as "computed properties".)
 The `getState` function will be called automatically whenever state changes.

 Looking back at our Product List example, we want any changes to the `<Select>` option to update the sort order of our products.
 Using `getState` is a great way to do this...